paulkaefer/kiamol/notes.md

 Section 6.3: "The DaemonSet takes its name from the Linux daemon, which is usually a system process that runs constantly as a single instance in the background (the equivalent of a Windows Service in the Windows world)."

 Still not fully understanding, but https://en.wikipedia.org/wiki/Kubernetes#DaemonSets helps.
+See also [image](https://learning.oreilly.com/api/v2/epubs/urn:orm:book:9781617297984/files/OEBPS/Images/6-18.jpg).

 ## Once complete:
 - [ ] consider a certification.
 See page 8 for some info